porterjamesj/website/content/blog/3-javascript-end-of-the-chain.md

 ![Function instanceof Object](/static/img/prototypes/function_instanceof_object.jpg)

-We see that the `Function`'s prototype chain terminates with `Object.prototype`, which causes `Object instanceof Function` to be true.
-This makes sense, since Javascript functions are objects (they can have properties assigned to them, etc.).
+We see that the `Function`'s prototype chain terminates with `Object.prototype`, which causes `Function instanceof Object` to be true.
+This makes sense, since JavaScript functions are objects (they can have properties assigned to them, etc.).

 Now let's look at a similar diagram for `Object instanceof Function`: